Blade Runner (1997 video game): Gameplay

 Another important investigative tool at the player's disposal is the Voight-Kampff machine, which tests people to determine if they are replicants.
 Usually, Voight-Kampff tests are automatically triggered at certain predetermined points in the game, although on occasion, the player has the option of administering a test.
 The test depicts a close-up of the subject's eye, and features three needles.
-The further the top needle moves to the right, the more likely the subject is a replicant; the further the bottom needle moves to the right, the more likely they are human.
+The further the top needle moves to the right, the more likely the subject is a human; the further the bottom needle moves to the right, the more likely they are replicant.
 The third needle is on a sweeping axis and measures the intensity of the questions (for every question the player can choose low, medium or high intensity), and the pressure felt by the subject.
 If the player pushes the subject too far, by asking too many high intensity questions, the test will end before a definite result can be obtained.
 If the player determines with certainty whether a subject is or is not a replicant, the test ends automatically.
 The player must then decide what course of action to take, with the decision influencing the rest of the storyline; for example, if a subject tests positive as a replicant, the player can kill them, attempt to arrest them, or let them go.
 Which characters are replicants is randomized each time a new game is started.

 Aside from choosing how to react to Voight-Kampff results, the player must also decide how McCoy conducts himself in other areas of the game, such as whether to interrogate an NPC or simply talk to them and how aggressive to be in his questioning.
 The player can choose from one of five settings regarding McCoy's demeanor during conversations: "Polite", "Normal", "Surly", "Erratic" (the game randomly picks one of the first three options at different points of the conversation), and "User Choice".
 If the fifth option is selected, conversations with NPCs will present the player with menus from which they can choose their questions, rather than the game automatically selecting questions.
 Each choice will affect the storyline differently, with the player's cumulative decisions leading to one of the game's thirteen different endings.